davidclough/node/_documents/javascript-guide/javascript-guide.md

 OK, it's not the most sophisticated looking clock but it wouldn't take too much more effort to make it look more professional.

 ### <a name="tools-mv-frameworks"></a>MV* Frameworks
-There is a long list of JavaScript website frameworks which can replace .NET MVC or often integrated with it.
-The list looks like it will continue growing forever.
+There is a long list of JavaScript website frameworks which can replace .NET MVC or be integrated with it.
+The list looks like it will continue to grow forever.
 Here are a few popular ones.
 Different ones have different strengths and their own religion of people who swear by it.
 Many of them use the concept of two-way data binding.

 [AngularJS](https://angularjs.org/) is the most comprehensive one which looks after more website areas than all the others.
 It uses dependency inject all over the place.

 [React](https://facebook.github.io/react/) is another comprehensive framework.
 It promotes the insertion of HTML within JavaScript.
 In actual fact it is JSX, rather than HTML strings, and gets converted by React into JavaScript.
 This may look dirty but seems to work quite well.
-It does not use two-way data binding but instead the preference is to use it in conjunction with a data state library like [Redux](http://redux.js.org/docs/basics/UsageWithReact.html).
+It does not use two-way data binding but instead the preference is to use it in conjunction with a data state library like, [Redux](http://redux.js.org/docs/basics/UsageWithReact.html).
 They call it a `unidirectional data flow`.
 Data flows from the store to the page only.
 Page events trigger actions which are sent to the store and the store decides what data should be changed as a result of the action.
 If the data state has changed the page will be notified of the new data.
-It definitely requires you to write more boiler plate code so the benefits would not be seen with a small website.
+It definitely requires you to write more boiler plate code so the benefits would not be seen when writing a small website.

-Other popular solutions that are more lightweight, which may suit your situations such as a desire to use MVC but avoid Razor, include [Aurelia](http://aurelia.io/), [KnockoutJS](http://knockoutjs.com/) and [Vue](https://vuejs.org/).
+Other popular solutions that are more lightweight include [Aurelia](http://aurelia.io/), [KnockoutJS](http://knockoutjs.com/) and [Vue](https://vuejs.org/).
+These could serve your needs better, e.g. if you want to use ASP.NET MVC but would like to write your views in something other than Razor.

 ### <a name="tools-ui-libraries"></a>User Interface Libraries
 If you aren't planning on using an MV* framework there are lots of other frameworks around which provide you with helpful building blocks for a UI.
 Some are paid for, like [Kendo]().

-[jQuery UI](https://jqueryui.com/) is an example of a free library which all sorts of widgets to help reduce the amount of HTML JavaScript you have to manually put together to construct a decent looking user interface with functionality like draggable or resizable items and accordion widgets.
+[jQuery UI](https://jqueryui.com/) is an example of a free library which contains all sorts of widgets to help reduce the amount of HTML and JavaScript you have to manually put together to construct a decent looking user interface.
+It includes functionality such as draggable or resizable items and accordion widgets.

-If you are into your JavaScript you will almost certainly be drawn to the environment known as [Node.js](https://nodejs.org/en/).
+If you like your JavaScript you will almost certainly be drawn to the environment known as [Node.js](https://nodejs.org/en/).
 Node.js provides the runtime but it is actually [npm](https://www.npmjs.com/) (Node Package Manager) which provides the real power in the form of the
 "largest ecosystem of open source libraries in the world".

-Here is a link to [most starred npm packages](https://www.npmjs.com/browse/star) where you can gauge some idea of the libraries available to you.
+Here is a link to [most starred npm packages](https://www.npmjs.com/browse/star) where you can gauge some idea of the facilities available to you.
 If you want to develop using the MV* frameworks mentioned further up you will likely end up working with Node.js and npm.

 ### <a name="tools-external-references"></a>External References
 Some [slightly random] links to pages which may be of interest.